mat0606/calm_301/calm_windows_ad/calm_windows_ad.rst

 Package Uninstall
 .................

-Select the Windows10 service icon in the workspace window again and scroll to the top of the **Configuration Panel**, click **Package**.
+Select the Windows service icon in the workspace window again and scroll to the top of the **Configuration Panel**, click **Package**.

 .. figure:: images/windows51.png